otectus/nexus_client/docs/source/models.rst

 Adding a custom model
 ---------------------

 You can add your own models.
-See the section ``Extending PyGPT / Adding a new model`` for more info.
+See the section ``Extending Nexus / Adding a new model`` for more info.

 There is built-in support for those LLM providers: